 Tax or No Tax on Lotteries

-Though US lotteries are attracting a lot of attention with their huge jackpots, they are taxed.
+Though US lotteries are attracting a lot of attention with their vast jackpots, they are taxed.
 Firstly, there is the state tax ranging of no tax (California) up to 8.5% (Washington DC).
 Don’t forget that this is on top of the federal tax of 25% for national and 30% for international players.
-Other lotteries internationally offer tax free lotteries though it’s hard to compare to some of the jackpots that climb for the US Powerball and Mega Millions.
+Other lotteries internationally offer tax-free lotteries though it’s hard to compare to some of the jackpots that climb for the US Powerball and Mega Millions.

 Winning a Lottery

 Whatever lottery games you chose to play, whether they are US based or in another country, make sure you understand what it means to win.
 It’s fun to think about what would be the first thing you’d do.
 Me, I’d get a nice glass of red wine and sit down and think about it before I claim that ticket.
 Make sure you’ve done your math on any great lottery win!